 With preserving the natural state of ecosystems being a priority for conservationists, researchers have attempted to determine which species are critical to their community to focus efforts on species with the most significant impact.
-Historically, species have been characterized by terms such as dominant, keystone, ecosystem engineer, and structurally based on their characteristics and interactions with community members.
-The term foundation species has recently propagated through the literature and describes a species that dominates a community in abundance and size, determines the diversity through non-trophic interactions, and controls the fluxes of nutrients and energy at multiple points within the ecosystem (Ellision 2019).
-Changes in foundation species abundance can affect community structure (Casterani et al., 2018) and habitat value (Haram et al., 2018).
+Historically, species have been characterized by terms such as dominant, keystone, ecosystem engineer, and structural based on their characteristics and interactions with community members.
+Recently, the term foundation species has propagated through the literature and describes a species that dominates a community in abundance and size, determines the diversity through non-trophic interactions, and controls the fluxes of nutrients and energy at multiple points within the ecosystem (Ellision 2019).
+Changes in foundation species abundance can affect community structure (Casterani et al. 2018) and habitat value (Haram et al. 2018).
 As human-induced climate change continues, understanding these foundation species and their range expansion or contraction in response to changes in climatic variables is imperative to conservation, restoration, and understanding the future of these habitats.
-One current foundation species shift with broad economic and conservation implications is the marsh to mangrove transition currently predicted within the Gulf of Mexico.
+One current foundation species shift that has broad economic and conservation implications is the marsh to mangrove transition currently predicted within the Gulf of Mexico.
 Through this synthesis, I will introduce mangroves as a foundation species, the factors affecting their invasion of marsh habitat, the implications for mangrove specialists, and the effects of this shift on marsh community members to stress the importance of foundation species as agents of ecological change.

 Allen, J. A., & Krauss, K. W. (2006).
 Influence of propagule flotation longevity and light availability on establishment of introduced mangrove species in Hawaii.
 Pacific Science, 60(3), 367-377.